 Deaths ascribed to hypertensive heart disease have diminished over recent decades in many industrialized countries.6 In West Africa, Latin America, and the Orient, however, the high prevalence still found in hospitals and clinics indicates the continued worldwide importance of hypertension.

 Rheumatic fever and rheumatic valvular heart disease remain public health concerns in many developing countries and are still seen among disadvantaged peoples in affluent nations.
 On the other hand, syphilitic heart disease, a worldwide scourge until the 1940s, is now rare.
-Cardiomyopathies, often of unknown or infectious origin, constitute a common cause of heart ...
+Cardiomyopathies, often of unknown or infectious origin, constitute a common cause of heart disease in many regions, particularly Africa and Latin ...